CissiWong/product-page-from-api/README.md

 ### Starting the API

-In code/server.js, you'll find a setup similar to the one we created during the lecture.
-Start by installing dependencies with `npm install`, then run the project with `npm start`.
+In code/server.js, you'll find a setup similar to the one we created during the lecture. *Start by reading through code/server.js to familiarize yourself with the setup we've given you.* Now you can install dependencies with `npm install`, then run the project with `npm start`.

 ### The product model